 Free Electric Car Charging for Life with Grid-Tied PV Solar

 Electric car charging linked to solar with professional installation adds cost effectiveness to your system.
-From a sustainability perspective alone, home EV (Electric Vehicle) electric car charging charging and PV (Photovoltaic) solar panels are a natural marriage of complementary technologies.
+From a sustainability perspective alone, home EV (Electric Vehicle) charging and PV (Photovoltaic) solar panels are a natural marriage of complementary technologies.
 During operation, neither systems consume fossil fuels or other non-renewable sources, nor produce ozone depleting pollution or global warming emissions.
 Installing a properly sized solar array could effectively supply all electricity necessary to charge and power an electric vehicle.
 Therefore, a solar system could eliminate a family’s transportation fuel cost indefinitely.

 Sizing PV Solar for Electric Car Charging

 Electric vehicle battery capacities typically range from 20 kWh up to 100 kWh for longer range vehicles.
-An average battery size of 50kWh generally provides 150 miles of range. electric car charging According to the U.S. Census Bureau, the average commute in Kansas City is 15-25 miles or 30 to 50 miles round trip per day.
+An average battery size of 50kWh generally provides 150 miles of range.
+According to the U.S. Census Bureau, the average commute in Kansas City is 15-25 miles or 30 to 50 miles round trip per day.
 Given, an average battery capacity and daily commute, and 6 days of driving per week, the electrical vehicle would require a charge once every three days or 33% each day.
 The total EV energy use would be nearly 400 kWh per month.
 According to the EIA (U.S. Energy Information Administration), the typical U.S. residential home consumes an average of 887 kWh per month.
 Therefore, adding an electric car charger may add nearly 50% more electricity use per month.
 Pairing a properly sized solar array with a level two EV charger could effectively eliminate a home’s transportation fuel cost without any additional home energy.
 Alternatively, a solar system could be sized and designed to offset both transportation costs and total home electric utility bill.
 Various sizing methods exist to achieve net-zero operating energy.
 The most aggressive technique installs a private power plant based on the home’s highest kWh month, which usually occurs in the hottest or coldest month of the year, depending on the local and regional climate.
 A more conservative method averages energy consumption over a year, sizing the system to produce at that level, therefore achieving annualized net-zero through net metering.

 Advancements Make Solar Cost Effective for EV Charging Stations